KrbAlmryde/cs474-Hw1/README.md

 ### Testing ###
- I learned a touch too late about the whole Unit test requirement so there are none to be had.
+ I learned a touch too late about the whole Unit test requirement (it would have been really helpful if that was mentioned in the specification of this assignment) so ....there are none to be had.
 Lame.
 However, there are plenty of test files that ive worked quite extensively with that you are more than welcome to play around with.
-You can find them here:
+You can find them
+ here:

     HW1/
         src/
             test/
                 resources/    // <--- for Really BIG projects simple/       // <--- for single file applications

+#### Open Source Application ####
+I chose [jEdit](https://sourceforge.net/projects/jedit/) as my open source application.
+Its huge.
+RIP my solid state drive

 ### Who do I talk to? ###